razor-x/eve-overview/index.md

 If you answered yes to any of the above then you should try this!

+Note that I'm still adding presets and tweaking the default overview, but I've been using this as my primary overview for while now.

 #### Where is the graphical interface?

 My goal with this project is to track my overview in version control